 Equations (\ref{eq:demand0}) and (\ref{eq:supply0}) simultaneously determine the equilibrium price and quantity $(P_t, Q_t)$ under the equilibrium condition $Q_t^d = Q_t^s$.
-Written this way, we can interpret $U_t$ as an exogenous demand shifter and $(W_t,V_{1t},V_{2t})$ as exogenous supply shifters, which are crucial for the identification.
+If it is written this way, we can interpret $U_t$ as an exogenous demand shifter and $(W_t, V_{1t}, V_{2t})$ as exogenous supply shifters, which are crucial for the identification.
 To wit, if we condition on $Q_{1t}$ being at the lowest, $Q_{1t} = \underline q_1$, the strict monotonicity of the equilibrium strategy implies that $(U_t,W_t ,V_{1t}) = (\underline u, \bar w, \bar v_1)$.
-Thus conditioning on $Q_{1t} = \underline q_1$, we can see that in Eqs.\ (\ref{eq:demand0})-(\ref{eq:supply0}) under the equilibrium condition $Q_t^d = Q_t^s$, $P_t$ and $Q_{2t}$ are pinned down by $V_{2t}$.
+Thus conditioning on $Q_{1t} = \underline q_1$, we can see that in Equations (\ref{eq:demand0})-(\ref{eq:supply0}) under the equilibrium condition $Q_t^d = Q_t^s$, $P_t$ and $Q_{2t}$ are pinned down by $V_{2t}$.
 Thus, as $V_2$ varies across $t$, $Q_{2t}$ and $P_{2t}$ vary, which in turn identifies the demand slope $\beta$.
 Once we know $\beta$, we can identify the demand shock (i.e., the intercept) $U_t$ from (\ref{eq:demand0}).

 Next, focusing on each firm separately, we can use the fact that output decreases with its costs.
 If we ignore $W_t$, this monotonicity of the equilibrium allows us to use the distribution of production to identify the distribution of private costs.
 But with $W_t$, we identify the distribution of $V_{it}^\ast= V_{it}+W_t$.
-To separately identify the distribution of $V_{i}$ from $W$, we use a de-convolution method exploiting the fact that $W_t$ is common across firms, generating ``repeated measurements" \cite[see, e.g.,][]{Schennach2016}.
+To separately identify the distribution of $V_{i}$ from $W$, we use a deconvolution method exploiting the fact that $W_t$ is common across firms.